siderolabs/talos/website/content/v1.5/talos-guides/network/kubespan.md

             service: {}
 ```

-> The default discovery service is an external service hosted for free by Sidero Labs.
+> The default discovery service is an external service hosted by Sidero Labs at `https://discovery.talos.dev/`.
-> The default value is `https://discovery.talos.dev/`.
 > Contact Sidero Labs if you need to run this service privately.

 ### Enabling for an Existing Cluster

-In order to enable KubeSpan for an existing cluster, enable `kubespan` and `discovery` settings in the machine config for each machine in the cluster (`discovery` is enabled by default):
+In order to enable KubeSpan on an existing cluster, enable `kubespan` and `discovery` settings in the machine config for each machine in the cluster (`discovery` is enabled by default):

 ```yaml
 machine: